Tom Wilson

 10:00 - 11:00 am

-Join Fowler Afoot at the Fowler Branch Library in West Concord at 10 am.
+Join the Fowler Afoot Book Club for a special author talk at the Wright Tavern in Concord Center at 10 am.

 For October we are fortunate to have Tom Wilson join us to discuss his book Concord’s Wright Tavern: At the Crossroads of the American Revolution.